 Diets containing FOSs may help control colitis.

-Prednisone is still the leading weapon in the treatment of inflammatory bowel disease, which must be diagnosed by biopsy.
-Your veterinarian will sometimes suggest a trial course of Prednisone to treat the colitis.
+This is still the leading weapon in the treatment of inflammatory bowel disease, which must be diagnosed by biopsy.
+Your vet will sometimes suggest a trial course of prednisone to treat the colitis.